TheGuy49/code-samples-for-Crandon-Riordan/Project0/README.md

 Our project zero was a command line banking application.
 The minimum viable product had to have
 * A login/logout
-* User creation with a uniqule email/username
+* User creation with a unique email/username
 * Bank account associated with each user
 * Deposit money
 * Withdraw money (wouldn't want negative balances)